shanikawm/PracticalMachineLearning/README.md

  Accuracy (average) : 0.9918
 ```
+Accuracy is even better with that change.
 Now we'll apply this model to new data set and see the result.
 ```R
 predict(modFit,testing)
  [1] B A B A A E D B A A B C B A E E A B B B
 Levels: A B C D E
 ```
-Note: caret, randomForest and e1071 had to install to for this model building.
+Note: caret, randomForest and e1071 R packages had to install for this model building.
 RStudio automatically handled any other dependancy package.